It took me over a decade to realise that living an authentic life is the key to my own happiness.

 The girl who never quite belonged or felt good enough, has grown into a woman who other women now look up to, and are inspired by.

 I spent my teenage years trying to force this.
 And the moment I stopped caring, let go, and went and did my own thing, I drew it towards me with ease; despite the fact that I no longer even desired the approval or admiration of others.

 This is because authenticity is beautiful, magic, and magnetic.

-It’s easy to say, and difficult to put into practice; but being and living an authentic life becomes much easier when you confront your shadows, connect to your inner wisdom, and embrace your divine feminine essence.
+It’s easy to say, and difficult to put into practice.
+But being and living an authentic life becomes much easier when you confront your shadows.
+When you connect to your inner wisdom.
+And embrace your divine feminine essence.

-This will enable you to peel away your own layers of conditioning, discover the woman you are underneath it all, and learn to embrace and love her for everything she is, instead of what she’s not.
+This will enable you to peel away your own layers of conditioning.
+To discover the woman you are underneath it all.
+And learn to embrace and love her for everything she is, instead of what she’s not.